 Molde University College - Specialized University in LogisticsMORE INFORMATION

-Molde University College -Specialized University in Logistics (HiMolde) is located at the small and very scenic city Molde on the Western coast of Norway, with about 26 000 inhabitants, and has approximately 2500 students at three faculties: The Faculty of Logistics, the Faculty of Business Administration and Social Sciences, and the Faculty of Health Sciences and Social Care.
+Molde University College -Specialized University in Logistics (HiMolde) is located at the small and very scenic city Molde on the Western coast of Norway, with about 26 000 inhabitants, and has approximately 2400 students at three faculties: The Faculty of Logistics, the Faculty of Business Administration and Social Sciences, and the Faculty of Health Sciences and Social Care.
 We are the most central higher educational institution in Norway when it comes to offering education within Logistics.
-Our institution is one of the nine specialized universities in Norway, and offers study programs at Bachelor's, Master's and PhD levels.
+Our institution is one of the specialized universities in Norway, and offers study programs at Bachelor's, Master's and PhD levels.
 However, the main language of instruction at the undergraduate (Bachelor's) programs is Norwegian, and except for a limited number of incoming international exchange students each semester, these programs are not open for international applicants seeking admission to obtain a degree.
 HiMolde does not offer an Introductory Program in Norwegian language and Culture for International Students (IFUS program).